-Given the extent of the farmed landscape in England, farmers will be crucial to the achievement of these targets and there will need to be widespread adoption across a range of farm types to get close to this level of ambition.
-Some farmers will be incentivised to support the public policy benefits but many others will be motivated by the impacts and opportunities for the economics of their enterprise.
+Given the extent of the farmed landscape in Scotland, with some 80% of the total land mass under agricultural production, farmers will be crucial to the achievement of tree planting targets.

+There will need to be widespread adoption across a range of farm types to get close to the Scottish Government's level of ambition.

+Some farmers will be incentivised to support the public policy benefits, but many others will be motivated by the impacts and opportunities for the economics of their enterprise.

-This briefing outlines work undertaken by the Soil Association in collaboration with Cumulus Consultants, to understand the economic case for agroforestry and farm woodland in England.
+This briefing (1) outlines work undertaken by the Soil Association in collaboration with Cumulus Consultants, to understand the economic case for agroforestry and farm woodland in Scotland.
 A model has been developed based on the economic impacts of various integrated options on a range of farm types.

-We review a potential scenario for England that would deliver 355,000 hectares through a farmer led approach, which is most of the proposed increase in woodland and woodland canopy cover of 420,000 hectares by 2050.
-The change in net farm income from this scale of delivery is modelled as an annual cost of £90 million, which is a small fraction of the annual £1.6 billion currently spent on farm support.
-The briefing concludes by making recommendations for actions by policy makers to achieve this outcome.
+We review a potential scenario for Scotland that would deliver 342,000 hectares through a farmer-led approach by 2050.
+This would deliver more than two thirds of the Scottish Government planting target for that period, based on the 18,000 hectares per year ambition.

+The change in net farm income from this scale of delivery is modelled as an annual cost of £100million, which looks realistic when compared to the annual £600million currently spent on farm support and the additional £150million allocated to 'accelerate progress' towards tree planting targets in the 2021-22 Programme for Government.

+The briefing concludes by making recommendations for actions by policy makers in to achieve this outcome.